 AASB 119 Employee Benefits contains the calculation methodology for long service leave liability.
-The actuarial assessment performed by DTF has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
+The actuarial assessment performed by the Department of Treasury and Finance has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
 These assumptions are based on employee data over SA Government entities and the health sector across government.

 AASB 119 requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds has increased from 2021 (1.50%) to 3.75%.
+The yield on long-term Commonwealth Government bonds has increased from 2022 (3.75%) to 4.0%.
 This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in a decrease in the reported long service leave liability.
-The actuarial assessment performed by DTF left the salary inflation rate at 2.5% for long service leave liability.
-As a result, there is no net effect resulting from changes in the salary inflation rate.
+The actuarial assessment performed by DTF increased the salary inflation rate from 2022 (2.5%) to 3.5% for long service leave liability resulting in an increase in the reported long service leave liability.

-The net financial effect of the changes to actuarial assumptions is a decrease in the long service leave liability of \$2.704 million, payables (staff on-costs) of \$0.109 million and staff benefits expense of \$2.813 million.
+The net financial effect of the changes to actuarial assumptions is a decrease in the long service leave liability of \$0.273 million, payables (staff on-costs) of \$0.012 million and staff benefits expense of \$0.285 million.
 The impact on the future periods is impracticable to estimate as the long service leave liability is calculated using a number of assumptions - a key assumption being the long-term discount rate.
+The split for long service leave between current and non-current is based on the best estimate of the amount to be paid in the current year based on leave taken in prior years.